Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Horse, horse, horse, fox, horse foxes.

-Oh, that's not bad, actually.
+Oh, that's not bad actually.

-Kind of like a horse body of fox head.
+kind of like a horse body of fox head.

-Fox heads are pretty cute.
+Foxheads are pretty cute.

 So that's not bad.

-I think, I think you've got to appreciate that, Shannon and Brian.
+I think you've got to appreciate that.

 Our resident horse foxes.

-Next, I would love to thank from deep within the Fortress of the Moles.
+Next, I would love to thank from deep within the fortress of the Moles.

 Jennifer Ann McKay.